Clackamas Community College

 Prerequisites: FRP-130 (S-130/S-190/L-180)

 This course provides an introduction to wildland fire behavior, wildland firefighting safety and wildland firefighting techniques.
 The course covers the basic skills necessary to fight wildland fires under close supervision.
-NWCG Courses completed in class include S-130, S-190, L-180, IS-100 and IS-700.
-Also includes the Work Capacity Test (WCT) which is needed for employment.
+NWCG Courses completed in class include S-130, S-190, S-110, L-180, IS-100 and IS-700.
+This course also includes the Work Capacity Test (WCT) which is needed for employment.
+Completion of firefighter field day is required to pass this course.

 FRP-131 Advanced Firefighter Training (S-131/S-133)